Twin Hamiltonians, three types of the Dyson maps, and the probabilistic interpretation problem in quasi-Hermitian quantum mechanics

 \subsection{Abstract}

 In quasi-Hermitian quantum mechanics (QHQM) of unitary systems, an optimal, calculation-friendly form of Hamiltonian is generally non-Hermitian, $H \neq H^\dagger$.
 This makes its physical interpretation ambiguous.
-Without altering $H$, this ambiguity is resolved by specifying a nontrivial inner-product metric $\Theta$ in Hilbert space.
-Here, we focus on an alternative strategy: transforming $H$ into a Hermitian form via the Dyson map $\Omega: H \to \mathfrak{h}$.
-This construction of the Hermitian isospectral twin $\mathfrak{h}$ of $H$ does not only restore the conventional correspondence principle between quantum and classical physics, but it also provides a framework for the exhaustive classification of all admissible probabilistic interpretations of quantum systems in QHQM framework.
+Without altering $H$, this ambiguity {can be} resolved {either via a transformation of} $H$ into {its isospectral} Hermitian form via {a so-called} Dyson map $\Omega: H \to \mathfrak{h}$, {or via {a} (formally, equivalent) specification of} a nontrivial {physical} inner-product metric $\Theta$ in Hilbert space.
+Here, we focus on the {former} strategy.
+Our {present} construction of the Hermitian isospectral twins $\mathfrak{h}$ of $H$ {is exhaustive.
+As a byproduct, it} does not only restore the conventional correspondence principle between quantum and classical physics, but it also provides a framework for {a systematic} classification of all {of the} admissible probabilistic interpretations of quantum systems {using a preselected $H$} in QHQM framework.